Best Samsung Galaxy S20 cases: Protect S20, S20+, S20 Ultra

-Samsung's latest flagship phone, the Galaxy S20, is a bit of a stunner, becoming another in a long line of impressive handsets from the South Korean company.
+Samsung's latest flagship phone, the Galaxy S20, is a bit of a stunner, as is the Galaxy S20+, taking their places as more in a long line of impressive handsets from the South Korean company.

 Whether it's that edge-to-edge display and stunning screen, the absolutely baffling amount of power under its hood or the phenomenal performance of its cameras, if you're about to pick up Samsung's new device, or if you already have, you're probably going to want to keep it safe from damage.